Bengal chief secy retired, to act as chief advisor to CM: Mamata | Politics

 Bengal chief secy retired, to act as chief advisor to CM: Mamata

-Chief Minister Mamata Banerjee on Monday said she was appointing West Bengals Chief Secretary Alapan Bandyopadhyay as an Advisor for three years effective from Tuesday, after allowing the bureaucrat who was ordered by the central government to report to Delhi, to retire.The Centre has asked him to join North Block on Tuesday but it cannot force an officer to join it without the permission of the state administration, Banerjee told a press conference.The CS got a letter from the Centre asking him to join North Block by tomorrow.
+Chief Minister Mamata Banerjee on Monday said she was appointing West Bengals Chief Secretary CS Alapan Bandyopadhyay as Chief Advisor for three years effective from Tuesday, after allowing the bureaucrat who was ordered by the central government to report to Delhi, to retire.The chief minister told newspersons here that the central government had asked Bandopadhyay to report to Delhis North Block on Tuesday, but she added an officer cannot join a new office without permission from the state administration.The CS got a letter from the Centre asking him to join North Block by tomorrow.

 - Country: